MDAnalysis/UserGuide/doc/source/groups_of_atoms.rst

     In [12]: a.residue.segment.residues
     Out[12]: <ResidueGroup with 129 residues>

-For information on adding custom Residues or Segments, have a look at :ref:`adding-residue-label`.
+For information on adding custom Residues or Segments, have a look at :ref:`adding-residue`.

 ---------------------------
 Fragments
 ---------------------------

 Certain analysis methods in MDAnalysis also make use of additional ways to group atoms.
 A key concept is a fragment.
 A fragment is what is typically considered a molecule: an AtomGroup where any atom is reachable from any other atom in the AtomGroup by traversing bonds, and none of its atoms is bonded to any atoms outside the AtomGroup.
-(A 'molecule' in MDAnalysis methods :ref:`refers to a GROMACS-specific concept <molecule-label>`).
+(A 'molecule' in MDAnalysis methods :ref:`refers to a GROMACS-specific concept <molecule>`).
 The fragments of a Universe are determined by MDAnalysis as a derived quantity.
 They can only be determined if bond information is available.

 The fragments of an :class:`~MDAnalysis.core.groups.AtomGroup` are accessible via the :attr:`fragments` property.
 Below is a Universe from a GROMACS TPR file of lysozyme (`PDB ID: 2LYZ <http://www.rcsb.org/structure/2LYZ>`_) with 101 water molecules.
 While it has 230 residues, there are only 102 fragments: 1 protein and 101 water fragments.